matthewninja/crypsis/README.md

 #### Image Updating

-The page might load new images and ads dynamically, So to periodically update images.
+The page might load new images and ads dynamically, use a loop to periodically update images.

 ```
 var mainLoopId = setInterval(function(){